For the complete documentation, see this list of system partitions.

 Partitions

 All general partitions except preempt partitions have a hard limit of 1000 CPUs and 64 GPUs per lab .
-URI members have access to two priority partitions: uri-cpu and uri-gpu that have no such limits.
+URI members have access to two priority partitions: uri-cpu and uri-gpu that have different limits.

 Note: Interactive jobs are limited to 8 hours.
 Use Batch jobs for longer work.